davidawad/davidawad.github.io/_posts/2017-02-11-The-email-disclaimer--explained.md

 > The contents of this email do not necessarily represent the views or policies of **REDACTED**, its employees or students.

-### Warning: You are about to attend this publication’s fiiiiiirst,
+### Warning: You are about to attend this /publication’s fiiiiiirst,

 # “Legal Roast!”™℠®©℗tr.